 Hawaii is fascinating because although it is technically a part of the United States, the nation has a completely separate heritage and mythology.
-Although the original polytheistic Hawaiin religion was abandoned in the early 1800s, belief in some deities have stuck around.
-For example, Hawaiin lore suggests that Pele, the goddess of volcanoes, lives in Kilauea and is responsible for eruptions.
+Although the original polytheistic Hawaiian religion was abandoned in the early 1800s, belief in some deities have stuck around.
+For example, Hawaiian lore suggests that Pele, the goddess of volcanoes, lives in Kilauea and is responsible for eruptions.
 Pele is said to release “Pele’s tears” during eruptions, which are small bits of molten material that form into tear shapes about the size of a dime.

 2: The Northern Lights

 Although I have a general distaste for the cold, I would absolutely be willing to sacrifice personal comfort in order to experience this incredible natural phenomenon.